Should you sell an underperforming ETF?

 A common course of action is to exit the position entirely, especially if conviction is gone and you no longer have faith that performance will improve.
 This can also occur if the asset doesn’t suit your portfolio anymore or you perceive better opportunities in the market.

-On the other hand, if you maintain long term conviction in the investment despite changes to the ETF process and investment team you can double down and increase your exposure.
+On the other hand, if you maintain long term conviction in the investment despite changes to the ETF process and investment team, you can double down and increase your exposure.
 Alternatively, you could maintain current exposure but reduce relative allocation over time.
-This is common in the circumstance that your risk appetite has changed or you’re transitioning your portfolio.
+This is common in the circumstance that your risk appetite has changed or you’re transitioning your portfolio to the next phase.

 Naturally, holding that investment comes at the opportunity cost of liquidating and investing elsewhere.
 This can feel tempting if the investment underperforms for an extended period of time.
 But beware of recency bias and our tendency to extrapolate short-term performance into the future.